Esri/arcgis-runtime-samples-android/java/take-screenshot/README.md

 # Take Screenshot
-Demonstrates how to export the map as an image file. `MapView.exportImageAsync` exports the map to Bitmap format which can be saved in any image file format.
+Export a map as an image file. `MapView.exportImageAsync` exports the map to Bitmap format which can be saved in any image file format.

 ![Take Screenshot App](take-screenshot.png)